jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Edit task

-Edit task is a feature of the Tick It site, users will have
+Edit task is a feature of the Tick It site giving users the ability to edit their owned tasks at their will via a form.

 <details>
 <summary>Edit task image</summary>